stuartduff/woocommerce-dynamic-pricing-table/README.md

 ## Installation

-1. Download the child theme from it's GitHub Repository Download [WooCommerce Dynamic Pricing Table](https://github.com/stuartduff/woocommerce-dynamic-pricing-table).
+1. Download the plugin from it's GitHub Repository Download [WooCommerce Dynamic Pricing Table](https://github.com/stuartduff/woocommerce-dynamic-pricing-table).
 2. Goto WordPress > Appearance > Plugins > Add New.
 3. Click Upload Plugin and Choose File, then select the plugin's .zip file.
 Click Install Now.
 4. Click Activate to use your new plugin right away.